guardian/dotcom-rendering/README.md

 ```

 The biggest change to the repository is simply that the contents of dotcom-rendering has now moved into a `dotcom-rendering` subdirectory, and you should always cd into that directory before running your familiar DCR commands.
 Everything you're used to (linting, imports, builds, github actions) should work as before, so no need to worry!

+## Storybook

+While most DCR scripts should be run from within the `dotcom-rendering` subdirectory, storybook remains at the root of the project.
+So make sure you're _not_ in a subdirectory before running `yarn storybook` or `yarn build-storybook` as before.

 ## Quick start